Home

 Dissertation

 I left home in New Mexico to go to college in New Orleans, a city I still love and try to visit as much as possible.
-I live in the Sunset Park neighborhood in south Brooklyn after moving to New York in order to study economics and history full-time.
+It is in New Orleans where I first started writing, a practice I enjoy through today.
+I live in the Sunset Park neighborhood in south Brooklyn after moving to New York City in order to study economics and history.

 Here is a short video about our Sunsplash project we made in March 2018.
-Our digitization was effectively put on hold for two years due to the covid-era studio lockdowns but we resumed in 2023 and have preserved and digtized about half of our film archive (January 2024).
+Our digitization was effectively put on hold for two years due to the covid-era studio lockdowns but we resumed in 2023 and have preserved and digtized more than 75%of our film archive (November 2024).

 This is me enjoying a day trip to a sunny Mexican border town in early 2018.
 I love the South Rio Grande Valley, great seafood, local grapefruits and oranges, down-home living, BBQ and country music.